atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

 | &nbsp; | &nbsp; |
 {: .usa-table }

-\4.Please explain the factor(s) that prevented the agency from timely completing any of the planned activities.
+##### 4. Please explain the factor(s) that prevented the agency from timely completing any of the planned activities.

 _Multiple retirements, and changes in agency leadership._

-\5.
-For the planned activities that were completed, please describe the actual impact of those activities toward eliminating the barrier(s).
+##### 5. For the planned activities that were completed, please describe the actual impact of those activities toward eliminating the barrier(s).

 _Planned activities are unknow at this time._

-\6.
-If the planned activities did not correct the trigger(s) and/or barrier(s), please describe how the agency intends to improve the plan for the next fiscal year.
+##### 6. If the planned activities did not correct the trigger(s) and/or barrier(s), please describe how the agency intends to improve the plan for the next fiscal year.

 _The Access Board will endeavor to fill these positions appropriately as they are vacated or create additional positions that meet PWTD criteria when additional needs for these types of positions are identified._